jjeffcaii/zerodns/README.md

 # - will check rules below one by one
 # - the 'domain' field follows the glob syntax

-# for domain of '*.cn', use alidns filter
+# RULE-1: for those domains of '*.cn', use lua filter
 [[rules]]
 domain = "*.cn"
-filter = "alidns"
+filters = ["lua"]

-# for domain of '*apple.com', use alidns filter
+# RULE-2: for those domains of '*apple.com', use alidns filter
 [[rules]]
 domain = "*.apple.com"
 filter = "alidns"

-# for domain of '*google*', use opendns filter
+# RULE-3: for those domains of '*google*', use opendns filter
 [[rules]]
 domain = "*google*"
 filter = "opendns"

-# FINAL: use chinadns for others
+# RULE-FINAL: use chinadns for others
 [[rules]]
 domain = "*"
 filter = "chinadns"

 ##### RULES END #####

 ```